I'm Just a Bill: 2000s

-In the January 16, 2011 issue of the comic strip Prickly City, Winslow, who is a long-time fan, discovers that the bill (in this case an oversized piece of legislation) likes to smoke and drink, and proceeds to tell Winslow that if he wants to get an autograph that he'll need to pay 100 bucks and has to be bribed with laundering money through political action committees.
-When Winslow reminds him of what the bill represents in the song, the bill's response was "I'm Just a Bill!
-A thirsty bill.
+In the January 16, 2011, issue of the comic strip Prickly City, Winslow, who is a long-time fan, discovers that the Bill (in this case an oversized piece of legislation) likes to smoke and drink, and proceeds to tell Winslow that if he wants to get an autograph that he'll need to pay $100 and has to be bribed with laundering money through political action committees.
+When Winslow reminds him of what the Bill represents in the song, the Bill responds, "I'm just a Bill!
+A thirsty Bill.
 Who's a guy gotta bribe to get a drink freshened up around here?"

-The song was parodied in the Mad segment "GleeVR" where Garfield sings "I'm Just a Cat" which sounds similar to the song.
+2010s

-The video was referenced in Johnny Bravo: when Johnny walks past the Congress Building, he sees a bill sitting on the steps, just like the video.
-However, when they announce that the bill will not make it to the White House, a man comes out and destroys the bill with a flamethrower.
-Dee Bradley Baker provided the voice of the bill.
+The song was parodied in the Mad segment "GleeVR", in which Garfield sings "I'm Just a Cat," which sounds similar to the song.

-The Bill appears in the Robot Chicken episode "Robot Fight Accident", with a few other Schoolhouse Rock! characters (voiced by Seth Green).
+The Bill appears in the Robot Chicken episode "Robot Fight Accident" (2013), with a few other Schoolhouse Rock! characters (voiced by Seth Green).

-The sketch was parodied in the opening sketch of Saturday Night Live on November 22, 2014.
-The bill, played by Kenan Thompson, is an immigration bill singing a slightly altered version of the song to the boy (Kyle Mooney).
-However, President Obama (Jay Pharoah) pushes the bill down the Capitol Hill steps several times while explaining to the boy that it is far easier to utilize an executive order (Bobby Moynihan), as a critique on Obama's frequent usage of executive orders during his term.
+The sketch was parodied in the opening sketch of Saturday Night Live on November 22, 2014, called "How a Bill Does Not Become a Law".
+The Bill, played by Kenan Thompson, is an immigration bill singing a slightly altered version of the song to the boy (Kyle Mooney).
+However, President Barack Obama (Jay Pharoah) pushes the bill down the Capitol Hill steps several times while explaining to the boy that it is far easier to utilize an executive order (Bobby Moynihan), as a critique on Obama's frequent usage of executive orders during his term.
+The executive order introduces itself by singing: "I'm an executive order, and I pretty much just happen."

-Stephen Colbert parodied the opening of the song in a segment on The Late Show on March 27, 2017 in response to the withdrawal of the American Healthcare Act in the US House of Representatives the prior week.
+Stephen Colbert parodied the opening of the song in a segment on The Late Show on March 27, 2017, in response to the withdrawal of the American Healthcare Act in the US House of Representatives the prior week.

-The May 16, 2017 episode of Jimmy Kimmel Live! featured an animated parody of the segment, titled "I'm Just a Lie", satirizing the Trump Administration's use of "alternative facts".
+The May 16, 2017, episode of Jimmy Kimmel Live! featured an animated parody of the segment, titled "I'm Just a Lie", satirizing the Trump administration's use of "alternative facts".

-The fourth season premiere of Black-ish, ("Juneteenth"), which aired on October 3, 2017, included an animated parody titled "I'm Just a Slave", with the music performed by Aloe Blacc.
+The fourth season premiere of Black-ish, ("Juneteenth"), which aired on October 3, 2017, included an animated parody titled "I'm Just a Slave", with the music performed by Aloe Blacc and The Roots.

 In January 2018, the character Bill was used in an editorial cartoon by syndicated cartoonist Greg Kearney dealing with the issue of the Kansas state legislature's use of anonymous introduction of legislation.

-In October 2019, Homsar, a character in Homestar Runner, dressed up as the bill in the series' annual Halloween special.
+In October 2019, Homsar, a character in Homestar Runner, dressed up as the Bill in the series' annual Halloween special.